All Episodes

 They have come here to become Americans.

-The problem here is that the as these protests indicate, and as the Star Spangled Banner indicates in Spanish, and as a number of other indications are obvious, uh this this aspect, this wave of uh illegal immigrants do not really indicate they want to become Americans.
+The problem here is that as these protests indicate, and as the Star-Spangled Banner indicates in Spanish, and as a number of other indications are obvious, this aspect, this wave of illegal immigrants do not really indicate they want to become Americans.

-And it's a big distinction because without the acculturation and the assimilation, uh we're just gonna end up balkanizing the society.
+And it's a big distinction because without the acculturation and the assimilation, we're just going to end up balkanizing the society.

-And when they choose May One, uh Soviet May Day, uh to go out and protest and basically shout and in and get in our faces, and then uh uh purposely try to cause a backlash and demand to be exempted from our laws.
+And when they choose May 1, Soviet May Day, to go out and protest and basically shout and get in our faces and then purposely try to cause a backlash and demand to be exempted from our laws.

 It's not that.